liminchen/OptCuts/README.md

 ```
 *Tips on linear solver: By default OptCuts is built with Eigen::SimplicialLDLT.
 However, we also provide interfaces for CHOLMOD and PARDISO under src/LinSysSolver/ for customization.
 But note that unless MKL BLAS and LAPACK are used, CHOLMOD or PARDISO built with openblas on linux performs similar to Eigen.*

+*Tips for Windows users: Running OptCuts on Windows is possible to encounter severe speed issues, which can be related to the memory management of Eigen backend.
+A useful suggestion is to swap out Eigen's malloc with dlmalloc.*

 * Run
 ```
 python batch.py